2.17 Provision, Contingent Liabilities and Contingent Assets :

 (iii) all other items for which the cash effects are investing or financing cash flows.

-Cash and cash equivalents (including bank balances) shown in the Statement of Cash Flows exclude items which are not available for general use as at the date of Balance Sheet."
+Cash and cash equivalents (including bank balances) shown in the Statement of Cash Flows exclude items which are not available for general use as at the date of Balance Sheet"

 2.23 Employee Stock Option (ESOP)

+Equity-settled share based payments to employees are measured at the fair value of the equity instruments at the grant date.
 The fair value determined at the grant date of the equity-settled share based payments is expensed on a straight-line basis over the vesting period, based on the Company's estimate of equity instruments that will eventually vest, with a corresponding increase in equity.
 At the end of each reporting period, the Company revises its estimate of the number of equity instruments expected to vest.
 The impact of the revision of the original estimates, if any, is recognised in Statement of Profit and Loss such that the cumulative expenses reflects the revised estimate, with a corresponding adjustment to the Share Based Payments Reserve.
+The dilutive effect of outstanding options is reflected as additional share dilution in the computation of diluted earnings per share.

-B Other Accounting Policies
+B Other Accounting plocies

 2.24 Investment: